Azure/AI-in-a-Box/edge-ai/AIO-with-AI/readme.md

 ![Banner](./readme_assets/banner-aio-with-ai-in-a-box.png)

 ## Use Case
+The following accelerator helps you grasp the following deployment scenarios.

 Orchestration of resources for the entire Edge AI model lifecycle with AIO (Azure IoT Operations enabled by ARC), including creation, deployment, and proper packaging through Azure ML, AIO and ARC .
 This involves leveraging key components such as AIO, AKS, ARC, Azure ML and Azure ML CLI V2.

 ## Solution Architecture